theburningmonk/stream_ext/doc/getting_started.md

         .where((_) => isDragging);

+### window

+The `StreamExt.window` function projects each element from the input stream into consecutive non-overlapping windows.
+Each element proudced by the output stream contains a list of elements up to the specified count.

+The output stream will complete if:
+* the input stream has completed and any buffered elements have been upshed
+* [closeOnError] flag is set to true and an error is received

+**Dart code**

+    var input 	 = new StreamController.broadcast().stream;
+    var windowed = StreamExt.window(input, 3);

 ## Examples

 Please take a look at the **example** directory for more complete and meaningful usages of each of the extension functions.